klaygomes/geo-location/README.md

 ### `npm run dev`

 > Start this project in development on `http://localhost:3000`.
-To use another port, you can run `npm run dev -- -p <your port here>`.
+To use another port, you can run `npm run dev -- -p `.

 ### `npm run build`